-In the recent years, the practice of crowdsourcing to make public policies has increased.
-This page gathers some of the efforts taken in this direction and the policies that resulted out of crowdsourcing.
+In the recent years, the practice of crowdsourcing to engage public in government decisions has increased.
+This page gathers some of the instances in which public participated in influencing government decisions.

 The Central Bank of the U.A.E.
 (CBUAE) proposed a draft regulation for loan-based crowdfunding platforms (CFPS) (PDF, 250 KB) operating in the UAE.
 Through a public consultation, CBUAE invites you all; particularly those who intend to operate a CFP in the UAE, existing licensed financial institutions and other stakeholders to propose ideas or share comments and insights that would enhance the regulation.
 Read on.

 In December 2013, H. H. Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, called upon the citizens to join the largest national brainstorming session to promote fresh thinking and innovation in generating ideas for developing the health and education sectors.

 Through his Twitter account, Sheikh Mohammed said, “We want every man, woman and child to join us in the biggest ever national brainstorming session to find new ideas for health and education.
 Embodying dynamic, energetic and successful leadership, please submit suggestions at http://www.uaepm.ae, email video comments to firstname.lastname@example.org, and tweet ideas to #uaebrainstorm.”